LoginRadius/engineering-portal/content/JWT-vs-Sessions-for-Authentication/index.md

 ## Multiple Platforms and Domain

 When using sessions in our applications, there will come a time when we will need to scale or expand our data for it to be used on multiple devices.
 Then we will need to worry about things like cross-origin resource sharing or even forbidden requests.
-But with JWT, we don't have to bother about cors as we can provide data to all sorts of devices and applications.
+But with JWT, we don't have to bother about CORS as we can provide data to all sorts of devices and applications.
 Setting up a quick header configuration gets rid of any CORS problem we would have encountered

     Access-Control-Allow-Origin: *